bitcoin-api/bitcoin-api-full-stack/README.md

 }
 ```

-EnviroWithdraw or not, Bitcoin-Api suggests to please consider contributing a portion of the fees you collect towards the environment and thank you very much for considering our environment!🌲🌳🌄
+EnviroWithdraw or not, Bitcoin-API suggests to please consider contributing a portion of the fees you collect towards the environment and thank you very much for considering our environment!🌲🌳🌄

 <br>

 **Deposits Bot (runs in infinite loop)**

-This NodeJS service updates Bitcoin addresses and user balances for Bitcoin deposits to Bitcoin-Api addresses.
+This NodeJS service updates Bitcoin addresses and user balances for Bitcoin deposits to Bitcoin-API addresses.
 To set up this pm2 managed NodeJS Bitcoin deposit worker service, in the `/[Linux user home path]/tigerScript/depositsBot` path on your Linux server, first install the node modules:

 ```
 npm install